UAEDrops

 Hong Kong2–17%0%

 Tax rates as of 2026.
+Sources: UAE Federal Tax Authority, published rates for comparison cities.
 Consult a qualified tax adviser for your specific situation.

 02